pieterv/backbone-require-wire/js/_libs/README.md

 # Module Libraries
+List of libraries used by this project and details around them.
+Mostly useful for updating projects.

 * Version: Version number of the library
 * Global: Global variables the library creates (some can be removed via noConflict calls)